TKomericki/Rhetos-wiki/Simple-read-only-entities-and-codetables.md

 ## Hardcoded concept

-When you want a predefined set of entries for a read-only entity, what you have to do first is to define an Entity and then write some migration scripts to insert those predefined data into the database.
+When you want a predefined set of entries for a read-only entity, a manual approach would be to define an Entity and then write some migration scripts to insert those predefined data into the database.

-To simplify this process you can use the Hardcoded concept.
+To simplify this process you can use the **Hardcoded** concept:

 Sample code: